luisamesty/Amerpsoft-iDempiere-community/org.amerpsoft.com.idempiere.editors-com/install/AMERP amxeditor_Installation.md

 ## <b>Installation </b>

-    1. Pack IN AMERPSOFT amxeditor Packs-IN files:
-    2. Set es_VE as System language (*)
-    3. Create Language extension for es__VE or xx__XX (*)
+    1. Install Plugin using Apache felix Web Console
-    4. Verify country code 3 digits is updated on C_Country table
+    2. Verify country code 3 digits is updated on C_Country table
-    5. Pack IN Venezuela ExtendedDemography
+    3. Pack IN Venezuela ExtendedDemography
-    6. Install Plugin using Apache felix Web Console
-    7. Restart Server
+    4. Restart Server
-    8. Modify C__BPartner_Location Table
+    5. Modify C__BPartner_Location Table
-    9. Modify Country Record
+    6. Modify Country Record

 (*)Steps 2 and 3 are for Venezuela, skip if not using additional language localization.